freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/create-a-more-complex-shape-using-css-and-html.md

 }
 ```

 For the `::before` and `::after` pseudo-elements to function properly, they must have a defined `content` property.
 This property is usually used to add things like a photo or text to the selected element.
 When the `::before` and `::after` pseudo-elements are used to make shapes, the `content` property is still required, but it's set to an empty string.
-In the above example, the element with the class of `heart` has a `::before` pseudo-element that produces a yellow rectangle with `height` and `width` of 50px and 70px, respectively.
-This rectangle has round corners due to its 25% border radius and is positioned absolutely at 5px from the `left` and 50px above the `top` of the element.
+In the above example, the element with the class of `heart` has a `::before` pseudo-element that produces a yellow rectangle with height and width of `50px` and `70px`, respectively.
+This rectangle has round corners due to its 25% `border-radius` and is positioned absolutely at `5px` from the left and `50px` above the top of the element.

 # --instructions--

 Transform the element on the screen to a heart.
-In the `heart::after` selector, change the `background-color` to pink and the `border-radius` to 50%.
+In the `heart::after` selector, change the `background-color` to `pink` and the `border-radius` to 50%.

 Next, target the element with the class `heart` (just `heart`) and fill in the `transform` property.
 Use the `rotate()` function with -45 degrees.